 The beauty of this recipe is that it is the perfect make-ahead recipe for a weeknight dinner.
 You can make the sweet potato dough base ahead of time and store in the fridge until your ready to cook.
 Just top with toppings and bake.

 This dish also reheats really well.
 You also actually can cook it fully, refrigerate in a dish with a lid for a few days.
 Just reheat at 400 degrees F for about 20 minutes and it tastes as good as it does when it was first made.

 - Grain-Free.
 Grains can be loaded with inflammatory omega-6 oils, cause irritation and inflammation to the lining of the gut, and, due to the presence of phytates, can actually cause the elimination of important nutrients, vitamins and minerals from the body!

 - No seed oils!
-Seed oils (canola, soybean, corn etc.) throw off the ideal ratio of omega-6 to omega-3 fatty acid in the body because they have a higher amount of the inflammatory omega-6 fatty acids.
-Because omega-6 oils are very easy to get in the standard american diet, and we need much less than we conventionally consume, it is best to avoid foods that have elevated levels of omega-6's (grains and oils made from grains and seeds because they concentrate these types fatty acids).
-By choosing healthier oils (olive or avocado oil) we are removing the inflammatory effects of the seeds oils and promoting both cardiovascular and neurological health.
-Hey, win!
+Many frozen pizza contain vegetable and seed oils.
+These oils (i.e. soybean oil) are high in omega-6 fatty acids and can promote inflammation.
+Because omega-6 oils are very easy to get in the standard American diet, and we need much less than we generally consume, it is best to avoid foods that have elevated levels of omega-6's (grains and oils made from grains/seeds).

 Sweet Potato Mixture

-- 2 large sweet potatoes about 800g, or 4 heaped cups cubed
+- 2 medium sweet potatoes about 600g, or 4 heaped cups cubed

 - 1 egg